The non-existence of horizontally flat singularity for steady axisymmetric free surface flows near stagnation points: Introduction

 The model problem we have in mind is the following semilinear Bernoulli-type free boundary problem, which describes an incompressible axisymmetric rotational flow acted on by gravity and with a free surface,

-Here $\y$ is the Stokes stream function and $\W$ is a connected open subset relative to the right half-plane $\R_{+}^{2}=\{(x,y)\in\R^{2}:x\gg0\}$ (This implies that $(\W\cap\{x=0\})\cap\p\W=\0$).
-The given function $f$ in the first equation of \eqref{Formula: model problem} represents the strength of the vorticity, and $\W\cap\p\{\y>0\}$ denotes the free surface of the flow.
+Here $\psi$ is the Stokes stream function and $\Omega$ is a connected open subset relative to the right half-plane $\mathbb{R}_{+}^{2}=\{(x,y)\in\mathbb{R}^{2}:x\geqslant0\}$ (This implies that $(\Omega\cap\{x=0\})\cap\partial\Omega=\varnothing$).
+The given function $f$ in the first equation of \eqref{Formula: model problem} represents the strength of the vorticity, and $\Omega\cap\partial\{\psi>0\}$ denotes the free surface of the flow.
 Physically the equation \eqref{Formula: model problem} arises for example as the “axially symmetric rising jet” or “a bubble within a semi-infinitely long cylindrical tube” and we kindly refer readers to \cite[Section 2]{DHP2022} for a comprehensive description.

-Regarding \eqref{Formula: model problem} as a free boundary problem, our primary interest lies in the geometry profiles of the free surface at which the relative fluid velocity $(\frac{1}{x}\y_{y},-\frac{1}{x}\y_{x})$ is the zero vector, and the regularity of the free surface when it is not the zero vector.
+Regarding \eqref{Formula: model problem} as a free boundary problem, our primary interest lies in the geometry profiles of the free surface at which the relative fluid velocity $(\frac{1}{x}\psi_{y},-\frac{1}{x}\psi_{x})$ is the zero vector, and the regularity of the free surface when it is not the zero vector.
 In the formal case, a glance of the second equation in \eqref{Formula: model problem} indicates that such points are distributed along the axis of symmetry $\{x=0\}$ or the set $\{y=0\}$.
-As for the latter case, it is evident that at those free boundary points that are away from both the axis of symmetry and the set $\{y=0\}$, the gradient of $\y$ can never reduce to zero.
-Due to the degeneracy or the non-degeneracy of the free boundary condition, we classify them as the set of stagnation points $S_{\y}^{s}$ (Type I points, which includes those free boundary points $(x_{0},0)$, $x_{0}>0$), the set of symmetric axis points $S_{\y}^{a}$ (Type II points, which includes free boundary points $(0,y_{0})$, $y_{0}<0$), the origin $O=(0,0)$ (which can be regarded as the intersection of Type I and Type II points), and the set of non-degenerate points $N_{\y}$ (which consists of points on the free boundary points $(x_{0},y_{0})$, $x_{0}>0$, $y_{0}<0$).
+As for the latter case, it is evident that at those free boundary points that are away from both the axis of symmetry and the set $\{y=0\}$, the gradient of $\psi$ can never reduce to zero.
+Due to the degeneracy or the non-degeneracy of the free boundary condition, we classify them as the set of stagnation points $S_{\psi}^{s}$ (Type I points, which includes those free boundary points $(x_{0},0)$, $x_{0}>0$), the set of symmetric axis points $S_{\psi}^{a}$ (Type II points, which includes free boundary points $(0,y_{0})$, $y_{0}<0$), the origin $O=(0,0)$ (which can be regarded as the intersection of Type I and Type II points), and the set of non-degenerate points $N_{\psi}$ (which consists of points on the free boundary points $(x_{0},y_{0})$, $x_{0}>0$, $y_{0}<0$).
+We now briefly review some results known to us with respect to the singularity and regularity of the free surface near the degenerate points (Type I, Type II and the origin $O$) and non-degenerate points ($N_{\psi}$).
+In \cite{DHP2022}, the first author and et al. demonstrated that the possible singular asymptotics for any point in $S_{\psi}^{s}$ are the “Stokes corner” wherein the free surface exhibits a corner of $\frac{2}{3}\pi$, a “horizontal cusp”, or a “horizontal flatness” (Figure \ref{Fig: asymptotics for typeI point}).